Bioplastic: Polylactic acid (PLA)

 Polylactic acid (PLA) is a transparent plastic produced from maize or dextrose.
 Superficially, it is similar to conventional petrochemical-based mass plastics like PS.
-Its advantages are that it is derived from plants and it biodegrades readily.
-Unfortunately, it exhibits inferior impact strength, thermal robustness, and barrier properties (blocking air transport across the membrane).
+It is derived from plants, and it biodegrades under industrial composting conditions.
+Unfortunately, it exhibits inferior impact strength, thermal robustness, and barrier properties (blocking air transport across the membrane) compared to non-biodegradable plastics.
 PLA and PLA blends generally come in the form of granulates.
 PLA is used on a limited scale for the production of films, fibers, plastic containers, cups, and bottles.

-PLA is also the most common type of plastic filament used for home fused deposition modeling.
+PLA is also the most common type of plastic filament used for home fused deposition modeling in 3D printers.

 Poly-3-hydroxybutyrate

 The biopolymer poly-3-hydroxybutyrate (PHB) is a polyester produced by certain bacteria processing glucose, corn starch or wastewater.
-Its characteristics are similar to those of the petroplastic polypropylene.
+Its characteristics are similar to those of the petroplastic polypropylene (PP).
 PHB production is increasing.
 The South American sugar industry, for example, has decided to expand PHB production to an industrial scale.
 PHB is distinguished primarily by its physical characteristics.
 It can be processed into a transparent film with a melting point higher than 130 degrees Celsius, and is biodegradable without residue.